 To view the book in person please visit Jordan School District-

 People worldwide can find their ancestors (free of charge) at the click of a button.
 Please click on the book below to view it-

 Online Educational History Quiz- I rallied community support by conducting educational, & historic service tours.
 This great success recruited hundreds of volunteers to help me serve.
 I made a history quiz complete with QR code for the cemetery pavilion.
 Using a smart phone or mobile device, now students, historians, educators, genealogists, cemetery visitors, & tourists can enjoy a glimpse of times past, & pay it forward by serving too.

 I met with Jordan School District and issued a challenge.
 It was agreed that if I raised $5,000,

-they would install a permanent gazebo or memorial at Bingham City Cemetery.
+they would install a permanent gazebo at Bingham City Cemetery.